Ciaran1981/geospatial-learn/docs/quickstart.rst

    trainShape = 'path/to/my/trainingShp.shp'
    inRas = 'path/to/my/rasterFile.shp'

-   # training specifyreturning any rejects (invalid geometry)
+   # training collection, returning any rejects (invalid geometry - rej)
    # the 'Class' string is the title of the training label field attribute
-   training, rej = learning.get_training(trainShape, inRas, 8,'Class')
+   training, rej = learning.get_training(trainShape, inRas, 8, 'Class')

    # path to my model
    model = 'path/to/my/model.gz'